Surgical Interventions to Release Burn Swelling

 Victims with full thickness burns, as discussed here, on their arms and legs experience tremendous swelling from the fluids necessary to heal.
 The swelling puts pressure on the nerves and tissues of the healthy sections of the burned limbs.
-The pressure may cause a complete loss of blood flow and tissue damage to the distal limb.
-To relieve the pressure and promote blood flow, the burn surgeon may perform the following procedures:
+The pressure may cause a complete loss of blood flow and tissue damage to the

 Overview of burn depths